mixxxdj/manual/source/chapters/advanced_topics.rst

    If :term:`hotcue` X is set, seeks the player to hotcue X's position, starts playback and looping.
    If the hotcue is a saved loop, the loop is enabled, otherwise a beatloop of :mixxx:coref:`beatloop_size <[ChannelN],beatloop_size>` is set from the hotcue's position.

-   This control can be used to implement the cue loop mode on controllers with such a pad mode.
+   This control can be used to map the secondary action of the "Cue Loop" performance pad mode on Serato-style controllers.

    :range: binary
    :feedback: Player may change position and looping is enabled.